spilgames/job-runner/README.rst

 * Fix size (height) of run / job headers
 * Fix order of run objects
 * Fix escaping of HTML characters in job script and log output
+* Enable timezone, all data is now presented (and expected to be) in the *Europe/Amsterdam* timezone.

 v0.7.4